zyrolasting/denxi/INSTALL.md

 * Racket 7.0+.
 Verify with `racket -v`

-> To build from source, clone or download Xiden from
+> To build from source, clone or download Denxi from
-> [GitHub](https://github.com/zyrolasting/xiden.git) and run `make` in the
+> [GitHub](https://github.com/zyrolasting/denxi.git) and run `make` in the
 > source directory.

-Next, run `raco pkg install xiden`.
+Next, run `raco pkg install denxi`.
 If this fails, then make sure you do not have a conflicting version installed.

-The `xiden` command should now be available.
+The `denxi` command should now be available.